Holiday Notice

 • Overlooking Criteria: When people are rushing to write a DoD, they sometimes miss essential criteria.
 This can result in unfinished or subpar work, customer dissatisfaction, and/or rework.
 Team members need time to identify the DoD.

 • Obsessing Over Details: Spending too much time on the DoD can also be a problem.
 Excessive nitpicking and fine-tuning slows down the process.
 Teams need to balance quality without getting lost in minor details.
+To speed up the process, agile teams may want to learn about definition of done examples from other organizations for inspiration.

 • Feature-Specific Criteria: Individual features may have unique criteria or dependencies.
 It’s important that team members explicitly identify these issues to avoid confusion and disagreement during the sprint.